AllenShibu/school-fee-manager/README.md

 This is a command-line program used to record and process fee details of a school.

-main() class of the program is in FeeManager.java
+main function of the program is in FeeManager.java